 7. I begin with a physicalist account of logic and mathematics.
 How can the logical and mathematical facts be accommodated in a purely physical ontology?
 Physicalism denies the existence of mental and abstract entities; consequently, there is no room left for any kind of platonism or mentalism in the philosophy of logic and mathematics.
 Therefore, two possibilities are left: a Millian-style physical realist approach, and formalism.
 We can disregard from the Millian realism, in which mathematics itself becomes a physical theory, in the sense of physical theory as described in the next section.
-So, formalism - more precisely, what I will call physco-formalism - seems to be the only account for logic and mathematics that can be compatible with physicalism.
+So, formalism - more precisely, what I will call physico-formalism - seems to be the only account for logic and mathematics that can be compatible with physicalism.
 Therefore, the formalist approach is our starting point.

 First we need to clarify: What are the logical/mathematical facts?
 The formalist thesis can be summarized in one famous sentence of Hilbert: "Mathematics is a game played according to certain simple rules with meaningless marks."
-(Bell 1951, 38) Accordingly, in the formalist account, a mathematical statement/fact/truth is like " $\Sigma \vdash A$ ".
+[6, p.
+38] Accordingly, in the formalist account, a mathematical statement/fact/truth is like " $\Sigma \vdash A$ ".
 According to the formalist view, neither A nor the elements of Σ are statements, which could be true or false.
 They are just meaningless strings, formulas of the formal system in question.
-The entailment ⊢ relation has nothing to do with "truth preserving if-then-type reasoning"; it simply stands for the fact that there is a finite sequence of meaningless strings of symbols, fitting into some structural patterns called "derivation rules".
-As a visual illustration, Fig. 1 shows a short example: the first order axiomatic formulation of group theory and the proof that p(e, p(e, e)) = e is a theorem.
-As this simple illustration shows, such an "evident truth" that "the unit element three times multiplied by itself equals the unit element" precisely means the existence of a sequence of formulas, (1)-(9) in Fig. 1, constituting a proof.
+The entailment \vdash relation has nothing to do with "truth preserving if-then-type reasoning"; it simply stands for the fact that there is a finite sequence of meaningless strings of symbols, fitting into some structural patterns called "derivation rules".
+As a visual illustration, Fig. 1 shows a short example: the first order axiomatic formulation of group theory and the proof that p(e, p(e, e)) = e is a theorem; specifically, the sequence of formulas (1)-(9) constitutes a proof.

-8. How can a formal system be accommodated in a purely physical ontology?
+How can a formal system be accommodated in a purely physical ontology?
 Where are the states of affairs located in the physical world that make propositions like " $\Sigma \vdash A$ " true or false?
-For example, what are the facts of the physical world that make the sequence of formulas (1)-(9) a proof of p(e,p(e,e))=e in Fig 1?
+For example, what are the facts of the physical world that make the sequence of formulas (1)-(9) a proof of p(e, p(e, e)) = e in Fig 1?
 Consider the first formula (1) in the proof.
 From ontological point of view, what does it mean that it is nothing else but axiom (G2)?
-It means that the formula p(e,x)=x in row (1) is the same as the formula p(e,x)=x in row (G2).
+It means that the formula p(e, x) = x in row (1) is the same as the formula p(e, x) = x in row (G2).
 More exactly: it means the physical fact that the arrangement of black and white pixels on the screen of my laptop on which I am writing this paper - or the arrangement of ink particles on the printout - in row (1) and the corresponding arrangement of black and white pixels in row (G2) are similar (congruent).
-Similarly, what does it mean that formula $\forall xp(e,x)=x$ in (2) is obtained from p(e,x)=x by the derivation rule (G)?
-It means that replacing the pixel-configuration φ in $\phi \vdash \forall x\phi$, with copy/paste, by p(e,x)=x in (1), the resulted pixel-configuration is $p(e,x)=x\vdash \forall xp(e,x)=x$, such that
+Similarly, what does it mean that formula $\forall x p(e, x) = x$ in (2) is obtained from p(e, x) = x by the derivation rule (G)?
+It means that replacing the pixel-configuration φ in $\phi \vdash \forall x \phi$, with copy/paste, by p(e,x) = xin (1), the resulted pixel-configuration is $p(e, x) = x \vdash \forall x p(e, x) = x$, such that the left hand side is similar to the pixel-configuration p(e, x) = x in (1) and the right hand side is similar to $\forall x p(e, x) = x$ in (2).
+And so on and so forth.